kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 A36.3.8 *Calibration systems.*

 A36.3.8.1 The acoustical sensitivity of the measurement system must be determined using a sound calibrator generating a known sound pressure level at a known frequency.
-The minimum standard for the sound calibrator is the class 1L requirements of IEC 60942 as amended (incorporated by reference, see §36.6).
+The minimum standard for the sound calibrator is the class 1L requirements of IEC 60942 as amended (incorporated by reference, see [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.6   Incorporation by reference.|§36.6]]).

 A36.3.9 *Calibration and checking of system.*